 The central route to persuasion focuses on the quality of the argument as compared with an individual’s prior knowledge, which results in an acceptance or rejection of the content.
 This route is based on an individual’s cognitive ability, interest and motivation to process a persuasive message.
 According to the model, this route results in a more stable and persistent change.

 If your audience is likely to process the message through the central route, use rational messages that are relevant to the audiences’ experiences in the workplace.
 Tout the benefits of a new approach.
 Demonstrate increased efficiency and productivity.
 For instance, show how new regulations will make the environment better or safer; demonstrate how you can use the new enterprise software on your phone, etc.

 On the other hand, the peripheral route to persuasion is based more on non-cognitive factors that surround the message.
 This could be the emotional impact of the communication, the credibility and characteristics of the sender, the visual design and even the length of the message.
 This refers to people who do not care as much about the quality of a rational argument.
 This is often the approach you will find in commercials and advertisements.
 Researchers consider the peripheral route somewhat weak and unstable in terms of influencing lasting change.

 If your audience is likely to process the message through the peripheral route, you can tell persuasive stories that arouse emotions.
 Humor may also work, when appropriate.
 Another approach is to find influential leaders or well-liked employees who will demonstrate and model new approaches.

 Note that even audiences who are persuaded through cognitive arguments can be motivated and influenced through a peripheral route.

 Factors Affecting Persuasion in Learning

-Before you design your next persuasive message, consider these factors that have been shown to influence attitude, value or behavioral change:
+Before you design your next persuasive message, consider these factors that influence attitude, value or behavioral change:

 - Characteristics of the learner: prior knowledge and relevant beliefs influence persuasion.